MaraxD/llm-narrator/README.md

   * macOS: `brew install portaudio`
   * Ubuntu/Debian: `sudo apt install portaudio19-dev`
   * Windows: the bundled `sounddevice` wheel ships PortAudio automatically.
 However, Windows users need to install [ffmpeg](https://phoenixnap.com/kb/ffmpeg-windows) for audio playback.

+## MediaPipe custom model training & object detection
+For this idea i wanted to have my own custom data set in order for the robot to be detected by a camera.
+For this i took 130 pictures of my plush robot (some of them were mirrored), and labeled them using [Label Studio](https://labelstud.io/guide/install).
+I then exported everything as **Pascal VOC XML**.

+You will then need to split some the data.
+80% of the data will be used for training, 10% for testing and the rest of 10% for validation.
+After the split, you will need to put the selected images under the folder `train` and the rest under `validate`.
+The idea of validation is to show the model new data that has not been in the training phase so as to see how well the model recognizes the object(s).

+After the model has been generated (`robo_plush.tflite`), you can start testing the real time object detection by running `model_training/robo_recognition`.

+## LLM actor (Jan Zuiderveld)
+This project packages a thin Python CLI around [Pipecat](https://docs.pipecat.ai/) to deliver a real-time audio loop using Deepgram Flux speech-to-text, Gemini 2.5 Flash streaming text generation, and Deepgram Aura-2 text-to-speech.
+External automation hooks are exposed via append-only files under `runtime/`.

+## Features

+* Deepgram Flux STT → Gemini 2.5 Flash → Deepgram Aura-2 TTS pipeline, fully streaming.
+* File-based automation using append-only `runtime/inbox.txt`, `runtime/actions.txt`, and `runtime/params_inbox.ndjson`.
+* Turn-level transcript and event logging per session.
+* Runtime parameter application between turns (LLM, STT, TTS, history operations).

 ## Quickstart